 For these reasons, MSA’s FieldServer ProtoNode Model FPC-N64 Gateway has been designed with two Ethernet ports, with one Ethernet port for the LAN and the other Ethernet port for the WAN (Internet).
 This approach gives OEM design engineers the most cost-effective, secure interface to the BMS and the Cloud Port screening is a built in function in the FPC-N64 which adds an additional layer of security by preventing unwanted incoming connections.

-Integration with SMC Cloud support enhances the ProtoNode Gateway’s value by enabling remote monitoring, control, cloud-based alarm notifications (SMS or E-Mail) for trouble or alarm conditions and data visualization through the SMC Cloud’s dashboards.
+Integration with MSA Grid FieldServer Manager enhances the ProtoNode Gateway’s value by enabling remote monitoring, control, cloud-based alarm notifications (SMS or E-Mail) for trouble or alarm conditions and data visualization through the Grid dashboards.
 Users can view data, configure dashboards, download historical data and provide remote monitor/control for any connected devices.
-Additionally, an SMC Cloud integrated ProtoNode dramatically reduces the time it takes for an OEM to implement its IoT product cloud strategy.
+Additionally, when integrated with the FieldServer Manager, the ProtoNode dramatically reduces the time it takes for an OEM to implement its IoT product cloud strategy.

 With two Ethernet ports, the ProtoNode Gateway allows data to move seamlessly and securely across disparate subnets using a dedicated port for each subnet and from a LAN to a WAN (Internet).
 This port isolation allows for enhanced LAN security from the BMS/WAN/Cloud.
 Besides connectivity to the Cloud the FPC-N64 also offers a secure VPN connection for remote diagnostics and maintenance of local equipment from a remote site.